jprichardson/node-fs-extra/README.md

 ### exists() / existsSync()

-These methods are actually from `path`.
+These methods are actually from `path` in v0.6.
 But in Node v0.8 they are moved from `path` to `fs`.
 So you can use this module to help make your modules v0.6 and v0.8 compatible.